Our Horses

 -

-Can be hard to catch
+Can be difficult to catch and prefers a patient approach

 -

-Leads well and is easy to handle, once caught
+Leads well and is easy to handle once caught

 -